 6. In the Benefit Amount £ field, enter the annual benefit amount.

-Note: The Begin Premiums At Event/Age and the Term (Remaining) will be used together to determine the coverage period.
+Note: The Protection Starts Timing and the Term (Remaining) will be used together to determine the coverage period.

 Note: An expense will be created automatically and linked to the family income benefit.
 Premium payments will be made until either the term of the policy ends or until benefits are in payment.

-12. Click the Add or Update button to save the policy to the plan.
+10. Click the Done to save the policy to the plan.

 Benefits are assumed to be paid to the policy owner's spouse or partner.
-Alternative or additional beneficiaries can be specified on the Advanced Settings > Inheritance Details panel, if necessary.
+Alternative or additional beneficiaries can be specified in the Beneficiaries section.
+Advanced Settings > Inheritance Details panel, if necessary.
 Beneficiaries can include the spouse, estate of the insured, surviving insured (for joint policies), other people within the plan, persons outside the plan, and charities.

 Let's See Charts